And these wonderful benefits are exactly what we are going to explore together now.

 What Is Turmeric?

-It’s an Indian spice that has been used for centuries in Ayurvedic medicine so that’s already saying something right?
+It’s an Indian spice, also known as curcumin and curcuma or curcuma longa, that has been used for centuries in Ayurvedic medicine, so that’s already saying something right?

-It's also found a very solid footing in modern medicine as well, being studied in more than 100 clinical trials so we have A LOT of evidence to support it's benefits.
+It's also found a very solid footing in modern medicine as well, being studied in more than 100 clinical trials, which means we have A LOT of evidence to support it's potential benefits.

 What's In Turmeric That Makes It So Powerful?